PLSysSec/usenix_login_rlbox/login.md

 # Sandboxing libraries with RLBox

-RLBox is a C++ framework for ...
+RLBox is a C++ framework that helps developers migrate and maintain code in application to safely use sandboxed libraries.

 ## Why do we need a framework?

-The applications-library boundary is tighly coupled and, as a result, it's easy to introduce security bugs when breaking this boundary to now consider the sandbox untrusted. + motivation for engineering effort
+The applications-library boundary is tighly coupled and by default application code is written assuming libraries are trusted.
+To benefit from sandboxing requires changing our threat model to assume libraries are untrusted, and modify the renderer-library interface accordingly (e.g, to sanitize untrusted inputs).

+While migrating to this model we made numerous mistakes—overlooking attack vectors and discovering many bugs only after building RLBox to help detect them.
+We present a few illustrative examples below.

+!!!!TODO!!!!

-### Address confused deputy attacks
+### Eliminating confused deputy attacks

+!!!!TODO!!!!

-### Address sandboxing engineering effort
+### Minimizing sandboxing engineering effort

 - noop sandbox for porting and downstream
 - incremental porting
 - ABI compat

-### Leveraging advances in hardware isolation
+### Leveraging advances in SFI and hardware isolation

 - perf profiles for differnet things
 - experiment with new hardware features - mpk, cheri; make this fit: